-6 things to do at work before leaving on vacationon 29 June 2020 for Tech Professionals
+6 things to do at work before leaving on vacationon 5 July 2021 for Professionals

 Taking time away from the office is a fantastic way to lower your stress levels, improve your productivity, and boost your mood.
 But if you aren’t careful, work problems can follow you on vacation and leave you feeling even more stressed than before you left.

-With the ongoing pandemic, you probably don’t have any exotic destinations penciled into your calendar for the foreseeable future.
-But the chances are you’ll be taking a well-deserved break at some point in the next couple of months.
+Although exotic destinations might still be too much of a hassle, chances are you’ll be taking a well-deserved break at some point in the next couple of months.
 Whether that means enjoying a home-based ‘staycation’ or going on a short road trip, here are six things you should do at work before you leave to make your vacation as relaxing as possible.

 #1 Turn on your Out Of Office